Porky Pig's Haunted Holiday: Development

 Porky Pig's Haunted Holiday was developed by Phoenix Interactive Entertainment.
 Darren Melbourne designed the core elements of the game while Kev Bruce composed the music and sound effects.
 The Merry-Go-Round Broke Down song, also known as the Looney Tunes theme, was added to the game.
 Notable graphical effects include parallax scrolling and a weather effect which means that every time the game is played the weather can be different.
 For example: sometimes it may be snowing and sometimes it may be raining.

-The game's publisher was originally Hudson Soft, who owned the license to publish games with Warner Bros. characters at the time, but it sold the rights to Porky Pig's Haunted Holiday on to Acclaim Entertainment in 1995.
+The game's publisher was originally Hudson Soft, who owned the license to publish games with Warner Bros. characters at the time, but it sold the rights to Porky Pig's Haunted Holiday on to Acclaim Entertainment from 1995 to 2004 and 2025 onwards.
 The game was ultimately published by Sunsoft.
 Some versions of the game were distributed by Acclaim and some by Sunsoft, both under license of Warner Bros.